kulgg/macpep-scylladb/README.md

 # MaCPepDB - Mass Centric Peptide Database

-Digests proteins stored in FASTA-/Uniprot-Text-files and inserts the resulting peptides and proteins into a ScyllaDB cluster.
+Digests proteins stored in FASTA / Uniprot textfiles and inserts the resulting peptides and proteins into a ScyllaDB NoSQL cluster.

 ## Getting started